I. Guiding values

 Reporting on ourselves

 If it is not possible or practical for one of our staff journalists to report the story, we should enlist a freelancer.
-To ensure fairness, The Colorado Sun’s managing partner or another partner should be given an opportunity to provide comment for the story, but the journalist reporting it should also seek out other voices, including critical ones.
-The partner who provided comment for the story should not be involved in editing it.
+To ensure fairness, The Colorado Sun’s president or another supervisor should be given an opportunity to provide comment for the story, but the journalist reporting it should also seek out other voices, including critical ones.
+The individual who provided comment for the story should not be involved in editing it.
 All editing decisions should be made for journalistic reasons and not to try to make The Colorado Sun look better.
 The Colorado Sun never censors unflattering or controversial stories about itself.

 We are not ghouls, bullies or vultures.
 All of us at The Colorado Sun got into journalism because we care about people, and we see our journalism as an important public service that we can contribute to our state.
 Those values, though, must be reflected in how we pursue stories and how we treat people while we do.
 The chase for news — even really, really important news — never justifies unconscionable actions.
 We must show compassion at all times.